Geetraje/Geetraje.github.io/README.md

 # **File locations**
-The parent directory has 2 folders.
+- The parent directory has 2 folders, starter and Data.
-The data folder holds the samples.json file for reference only.
+- The data folder holds the samples.json file for reference only.
-The starter folder contains the javascript file - app.js and the index.html file used to build the dashboard.
+- The starter folder contains the javascript file - app.js and the index.html file used to build the dashboard.

 # **References**